 He’s pissed, and phones the station saying: ‘I’m a trucker and I’ve got a message for your last caller.
 Please tell little Ms-nose-in-the-air that the bed she sleeps in was delivered by truckers, as is the food she eats, and the clothes on her back.
 And by the way, when she wipes her arse, it was also the truckers who provided the toilet paper.’
 It seems that was suddenly the end of that topic, and told with his lopsided grin and a failing grade in the dental category, his story totally ‘cracks’ me up!

 After resting back in Tauranga for a couple of days, we head north to the Coromandel Peninsula along costal roads so corkscrew-crooked there is a 25 km speed limit over much of it!
-After overnighting in Coromandel town we continue on to Hahei; stopping for a little explore of Stingray Bay and Cathedral Cove’s postcardesque beach with the stunning rock arch featured in the Chronicles of Narnia.
+After overnighting in Coromandel town we continue on to Hahei; stopping for a little explore of Stingray Bay and Cathedral Cove’s postcardesque beach and its stunning rock arch featured in the Chronicles of Narnia.

 Rising with the sun, I’m off running the paths around the TeAra Tahanu estuary.
-Several kilometers in, I direct my feet past some rather gangly Pukeko birds, help upright by monstrous feet, dressed in black and blue plumage, and topped with a bright orange beak and bonnet.
+Several kilometers in, I direct my feet past some rather gangly Pukeko birds, help upright by monstrous feet and dressed in black and blue plumage, topped with a bright orange beak and bonnet.
 Discussing these birds back at the motel, I ask our hosts if they are edible, and the owner Les grinningly relates his granddaddy’s recipe for them.

 ‘So, you take the bird’, says he to me, ‘and put it in a great big pot; add water, then add a gumboot.
 Boil it up for about three days, and when it’s done, you chuck out the bird and eat the gumboot’!
 Well then, I guess our likelihood of a meal of Pukeko is slim to none; with Slim having just left the building!